-Perhaps such a retreat would be a perfectly fine thing for a well seasoned meditator.
-But for the uninitiated it is a potential death trap.
-The average person’s brain is simply unprepared to meditate for such a long period of time and in such intense conditions.
+Such retreats are suitable for advanced meditators only.
+For the uninitiated they are potential death traps.
+The average person’s brain is unprepared to meditate for such a long period of time and in such intense conditions.
 The result can range from seizures to psychosis and even to death.

 Meditation must be learnt properly.
 Only then can it be performed safely.

-Another study into the negative effects of meditation was conducted by Arthur Chappell, a former Maharaj devotee.
+Another study into the negative effects of meditation was conducted by Arthur Chappell, a former Maharaj devotee (8).
 He states that mediation “Deprives the mind of stimulus” essentially leading to sensory deprivation.